softprops/meow/README.md

     publish-local

 ## todo

+  * publish to a hosted maven repo
-  - ~/.meow config file with defaults and network info
+  * ~/.meow config file with defaults and network info

 2010 Doug Tangren (softprops)